Office 365 is the Office service component of Microsoft 365 that provides software and services to customers on a subscription basis.

 - Online file storage and sharing with OneDrive for Business

-- Instant messaging, video and audio conferencing with Skype for Business Online
+- Instant messaging, video and audio conferencing with the Teams Phone System.

 - Intranet website hosting with SharePoint Online